 What is repertoire?
 What is my repertoire?
 How did this come to be?!
 Written in August 2023, just for the hell of it, and published on Substack.

 PART I of a triptych of essays on archetypes.
 This paper had a mind of its own — I knew I wanted to interrogate the muse but I wasn't expecting it to take the turns it did.
-Presented at the Darmstadt Summer Course 2023.
+Presented at the Darmstadt Summer Course 2023 and published by Schott in 2024.

 PART II of a triptych of essays on archetypes.
 Presented at the Fourth International Conference on Women's Work in Music 2023, at Bangor University.